fastruby/blog/_posts/2020-01-17-strong-parameters-migration-guide.markdown

 To give you a bit of context, let's recap what `Protected Attributes` and [Strong Parameters](https://guides.rubyonrails.org/action_controller_overview.html#strong-parameters) actually are.
 They are two different Rails implementations for protecting attributes from end-user injection (a.k.a.
 [Mass Assignment](https://owasp.org/www-project-cheat-sheets/cheatsheets/Mass_Assignment_Cheat_Sheet.html))

-To understand what are the benefits of `Strong Parameters` over `Protected Attributes`, I recommend you checking [this RailsCasts episode](http://railscasts.com/episodes/371-strong-parameters?autoplay=true).
+To understand what are the benefits of `Strong Parameters` over `Protected Attributes`, I recommend checking [this RailsCasts episode](http://railscasts.com/episodes/371-strong-parameters?autoplay=true).

 `Protected Attributes` was part of the Rails core since the beginning of it until Rails 3.2.
 In Rails 4.0 they introduced `Strong Parameters` as a replacement of it, and it has been part of the core since then.
 Before that it was possible to use it through the [strong_parameters](https://github.com/rails/strong_parameters) gem.